alphagov/paas-grafana-annotation-resource/README.md

 A resource for adding annotations to Grafana dashboards.

-The resource represents a single Grafana (`version >= 6.3`) and this resource can be used to add and update annotations using tags.
+The resource represents a single Grafana (`version >= 6.4`) and this resource can be used to add and update annotations using tags.
+Version `6.4` and above is required because the resource assumes that resources are represented by a single annotation.

 Usage
 -----